 PEEMS has for many years exhibited at the main North-East exhibition at Harrogate putting on an impressive stand with a whole range of models – some of which can be seen in the menu item “Gallery” and has won the “Best Club Stand” award on several occasions.

-From 2016 the exhibition will be held in May at Doncaster Race Course.
+From 2016 the exhibition has been held in May at Doncaster Race Course.
 This annual event is a major item in PEEMS calendar.